ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-12-you-need-to-build-a-web-app.md

 ![](https://s3.amazonaws.com/spark-school/articles/you-should-learn-to-code/average-software-developer-salary.png)

 Aside from pay, most software companies have very fun and exciting culture.
-Forget the boring stereotype of working behind a computer screen in a fluorescently lit cubicle farm.
+Forget the boring stereotype of working behind a computer screen in a fluorescent-lit cubicle farm.
 Most modern software companies focus on creating fun and productive environments for their employees.

 I've worked at vastly different software companies, but all of them have provided similar perks: